mothmane/resilience4j-demo/README.md

 ```
 ### retry consumer application.yaml config

-resilience4j is configured in spring boot application properties files below is the configuration used in this demo
+resilience4j is configured in spring boot application properties files, below is the configuration used in this demo

 ```yml
 resilience4j.retry: